vippsas/vipps-report-api/vipps-report-api-faq.md

   The API keys that are used by partners to make payments on behalf of their merchants.
 * Accounting partner's API keys: The API keys provided to the accounting partner when the partner signed a contract with Vipps.
-The accounting partner's API keys only work for sale units after the merchant has [given access to the accounting partner](./api-guide/overview.md#give-access-to-an-accounting-partner).
+The accounting partner's API keys only work for sales units after the merchant has [given access to the accounting partner](./api-guide/overview.md#give-access-to-an-accounting-partner).

 ### The merchant's own API keys